girtel/scooter_website/content/publication/_index.md

 ---

 <div style="text-align: center">
-Papers and documents published in frames of the BREATHE project
+Papers and documents published in frames of the SCOOTER project

-⚠️ Under construction...
 </div>
 <br>